Mousavi310/hugo-blog/content/posts/soft-delete-unique-index.md

 images: ["/images/jessica-ruscello-DoSDQvzjeH0-unsplash.jpg"]
 ---

-A unique index on a field help developers to ensure that, their table will not contains two records with the same value for the field.
-A soft delete helps to logically delete a record while keeping its data, using a flag field (for example `IsDeleted`) in the table.
-The problems arises when you want to add a record that has the same value in the unique indexed field that is used already in a deleted record.
-Although the record is logically deleted, the unique index is not aware that the record has soft been deleted (softly) and raise duplication error in response.
+A `unique index` on a table field, helps developers to ensure that, their table will not contains duplicated values for that field.
+On the other hand, a `soft delete` helps us to logically delete a record while keeping the record itself, using a flag field (for example `IsDeleted` boolean field) in the table.
+The problems arise when you want to add a record that its unique indexed field value, has been already used in a deleted record.
+Although the record is logically deleted, the unique index is not aware that the record has been deleted (softly) and raise duplication error in response.
+In this blog post, I want to show how we can resolve this issue.

 ### Real Example in .NET Core 3.1
-So let's show an example using `ASP.NET Core 3.1 Web API`.
-Assuming `StoreContext` is our `DbContext` and  `Product` entity class:
+So let's consider an example using `ASP.NET Core 3.1 Web API` (You can see full source code in [GitHub](https://github.com/Mousavi310/dotnet-training/tree/master/SoftDeleteSample)).
+Assuming `StoreContext` is our `DbContext` and  `Product` is our entity class:

 ``` csharp
 public class Product
 {
     public int Id { get; set; }
     public string Name { get; set; }
     public bool IsDeleted { get; set; }
 }
 ```